catwhisperingninja/vm-conversion-tools/README.md

 Repeat these steps for any other .vmdk
 Reissue the `ConvertTo-MvmcVirtualHardDisk` command
 Place the new .vhdx file in your Hyper-V virtual disk directory
+Remember to disable Secure Boot prior to launching the converted VM